 ZZ Plant is a great low light plant

-It is fair to say that ZZ plants can grow well in low light environments.
-Although this doesn’t mean that they wouldn’t thrive even more with more light.
-They actually do best in bright and moderate light but can take low light with no problem at all.
-Therefore it is our #2 in the list of the best houseplants for low light.
+It is fair to say that ZZ plants can grow well in low-light environments.
+However, this doesn’t mean they wouldn’t thrive even more with more light.
+They do best in bright and moderate light but can take low light without problem.
+Therefore, it is our #2 on the list of the best houseplants for low light.

 Spider Plant is a very popular houseplant